friendly/genridge/cran-comments.md

 ## Comments
-This is a minor release, removing mention of the defunct ElemStatLearn package
+This is a minor release, correcting a problem with an \alias{} in one .Rd file